Loading Chant Generator

 Pincherle, "An Illustrated History of Music" 1959, 15 [4]

-Gregorian notation materialized fully in the first half of the eleventh century with the invention of the four-line staff, an innovation ascribed to the Benedictine monk, Guido of Arezzo (Italian: Guido d'Arezzo).
+Gregorian notation fully materialized in the first half of the eleventh century with the invention of the four-line staff, an innovation ascribed to the Benedictine monk, Guido of Arezzo (Italian: Guido d'Arezzo).
 The four-line staff enabled the notation of specific pitches and rhythms.
 Two movable clefs, the Do and Fa clefs, are used to determine the placement of their respective pitches.
 These may be placed on different lines of the staff to change the singing range.
 [1]

 Neumes, or groups of notes sung to one syllable, occur frequently in plainsong.
 Neumes appear in many varieties, and each variation is named based on its melodic qualities.
 [2]